-When the configuration of flow-based redirection fails, please check that whether it is the following reasons causing the problem:
+When the configuration of flow-based redirection fails, please check that whether it

 - The type of flow (ACL) can only be digital standard IP ACL, digital extensive IP ACL, nomenclature standard IP ACL, nomenclature extensive IP ACL, standard MAC ACL, digital extensive MAC ACL, nomenclature standard MAC ACL, nomenclature extensive MAC ACL, digital extensive IPv6 ACL, and nomenclature standard IPv6 ACL; - Parameters of Timerange and Portrange can not be set in ACL, the type of ACL should be Permit. - The redirection port must be 1000Mb port in the flow-based redirection function. - The redirection port can not itself port in the flow-based redirection function.